 The Grassroots Mobilization Associate cultivates relationships with individuals, communities, and organizations across the country to educate and mobilize our network for political action.
 In this position, you will develop workshops and resources to help the public understand federal policies, the intersection of faith and politics, and effective lobbying strategies.
 You will educate student groups and others – e.g. leading workshops at conferences – on NETWORK’s policy issues, and mobilize individuals to optimize advocacy strategies.

-The Grassroots Mobilization team is responsible for growing, connecting, and nourishing our Spirit-filled network of justice seekers and works to understand and reach others in a broader, long-term context, not only the most current legislation.
+The Grassroots Mobilization Team is responsible for growing, connecting, and nourishing our Spirit-filled network of justice seekers.
 You will work to organize our local advocates to build clout in key districts and also help coordinate our relationships among all who share our passions.
 This includes individual activists; faith-based advocacy groups; NETWORK-organized state groups; students, recent grads, and student groups; congregations of women religious; and other local/state coalition partners.

-The Government Relations Associate always takes on a few issues and learns about them in depth, but the day-to-day tasks of a Government Relations Associate change as the political climate changes.
+The Government Relations Associate takes on specific federal-level issues, learns about them in depth, and conducts day-to-day tasks that change with the political climate.
 Upon your arrival at NETWORK you will be assigned to a few issues after discussion with other Government Relations team members.
-Work on your issues may include: researching, attending coalition meetings with similar organizations, attending lobby visits, writing sign-on letters, creating one-page documents for the NETWORK website or Congressional staffers, and collaborating with the field department to inform and mobilize our grassroots activists on your issues.
+Work on your issues may include: researching, attending coalition meetings with similar organizations, attending lobby visits, writing sign-on letters, creating one-page documents for the NETWORK website or Congressional staffers, and collaborating with the Grassroots Mobilization team to inform and mobilize our grassroots activists on your issues.

 At times the work is more general, trying to educate and build general support for an issue, but other times the work is more detailed and specific, attempting to change the language of a bill, lobbying for increased co-sponsors, and then for the eventual passage of a bill.
 Either way, you will get to know the ins and outs of the issues you are assigned, and you will keep up to date with the latest information from Capitol Hill, across the nation, and abroad.